 Performance: A natural premise for sustainable growth is demonstrating our efforts for responsible farming through certifications and practices beyond compliance with laws and regulations.
 Aquaculture Stewardship Council (ASC) certification, BAP and Global G.A.P. aresome of Cermaq’s third party certifications which drive Our commitment to continuous improvement.
 All our certifications are approved and third party audited by certification bodies we work with including DNV GL, KPMG and Bureau Veritas.
 Examples of other standards where Cermaq can supply certified products include the Aboriginal Principles for Sustainable Aquaculture (APSA) certification in Canada, Halal certification in Chile and Kosher certification in Chile and Norway.
 Cermaq has a goal to achieve ASC certification on all our sites by 2020.

-Partnerships: To address the challenges in our global food system, Cermaq has become a member of the FReSH program, initiated by EAT and the World Business Council on Sustainable Development (WBCSD).
+Partnerships: To address the challenges in our global food system, Cermaq has become a member of the FReSH program, initiated by EAT and the World Business Council on Sustainable Development (WBCSD) and engages with the largest seafood companies in the world in the Seafood Business for Ocean Stewardship (SeaBOS).
 Our goal of advancing the role of sustainably produced seafood in the global food supply is a key element in this work.

 Farmed salmon is a climate friendly food source, providing a solution to the world’s food needs in the coming years.

 The production of food is a major part of our climate challenge and contributes to a significant amount of global greenhouse gas emissions.
 Emissions from foodproduction and impacts of climate change on agriculture and the food system will deeply affect the way we produce food in the future.
 Currently only 2 percent of our food consumption comes from the sea.
 But sustainable aquaculture will need to play a larger part to respond to climate change and to reach the UN Sustainable Development Goals.